Atluzka/discord-gambling-bot/README.md

 	  INFO
 </h3>

 Obviously this bot does not use any real money.
 Its all fake.
-To use, simply put your discord token inside config.json file which u can get from <a href="https://discord.com/developers/applications">here</a>.
+To use, simply put your discord bot token inside config.json file which u can get from <a href="https://discord.com/developers/applications">here</a>.

 This bot makes the database for you, so you dont have to worry about that.
 You can view the database file by using programs such as <a href="https://sqlitebrowser.org/dl/">this</a> one.
 I'm using the Windows PortableApp.